-We believe that the primary goal of executive compensation is to attract and retain the best executive talent and align the interests of our executive officers with those of our shareholders.
-We think attracting and retaining executive talent is imperative to creating long-term value for our shareholders.
+The primary goals of our executive compensation program are to attract and retain the best executive talent while aligning the interests of our executives with those of our shareholders.
 We believe that providing salaries that fairly reward executives for their value to the organization is a critical base element of compensation.
-We view performance-based compensation as a means to further motivate and reward our executives for achievement of our financial objectives.
+We also view performance-based compensation as a means to further motivate and reward our executives for achievement of our strategic and financial objectives.
 As a result, a substantial portion of our executive compensation program is performance-based.